the-ditanian-fleet/waitlist/frontend/src/Pages/FC/guides/documentation/guide.md

 ## Rules

-Full rules document can be found [here](https://docs.google.com/document/d/1_jfuNqXm7LVW5EzO5IY76gdd9coSkZAcT8U2jXX4SE8/edit) & pinned on FC discord.
+Full rules document can be found in the in game FC channel & pinned on FC discord.
 Most important FC specific rules listed below.

 ### Inviting

 Upgrade numbers (check their history to judge!)

 - 20 hour limit for megathron
-- 50 hours to get out of starter
+- 60 hours to get out of starter
 - 100 hours to get to advanced fit (DPS & Logi)
 - 150 hours for elite logi cruisers
-- 200 hours for elite Vindicator + Nestor
+- 225 hours for elite Vindicator + Nestor
 - 250 hours for elite bastion

 1. Any pilot who is able to meet basic tank requirements and is able to fly a doctrine fit from one of the TDF FITS mailing lists should always be able to get into the fleet.
-1. 3x times disconnect from game & TeamSpeak -> no re-invite
+2. 3x times disconnect from game & TeamSpeak -> no re-invite

 ### Multiboxing